ensnare-org/ensnare-v1/NOTES.md

 That said, I'm still enamored of the idea that core structs might not have to know anything about egui.
 Maybe that can be the dividing line.

+**Update after thinking more**: "can't get rid of #[derive(Serialize, Deserialize)]" is incorrect if the serialized version is explicitly distinct from the in-memory result.
+I won't be composing anything out of that; that's the point.
+Rather, the serialization struct exists only as scaffolding for Serde, and it presumably implements appropriate From<> traits to transform to/from the in-memory versions.
+(Yet another reason why the `Params` macro needs to die).

+So this means we could have the following:

+  - The core struct that implements the actual audio business logic.
+  - A wrapper that turns the core struct into an Entity: it has a Uid, it maps from Control to fields, maybe it provides a buffer so that we don't have to keep flipping the core struct back and forth between internal/external buffers, and so on.
+I am still unsure whether this it better than how it is now.
+  - A settings struct that is Serde-friendly and transforms to/from working structs.